$O(\alpha_s)$ corrections to the polar angle dependence of the longitudinal spin-spin correlation asymmetry in $e^+e^-\to q\bar q$: Born-term contributions

 One obtains

 and

 For completeness we also list the single spin Born term contributions.
 They read

-where the upper and lower signs stand for the quark and antiquark case, respectively.\footnote {The signs of $H_F^{1,2\,\ell_2}$ differ from those in Ref.~\cite{Groote:2008ux} because, contrary to~\cite{Groote:2008ux}, in the present paper we are always referring to the same polar angle in Eq.~(\ref{sigma1}) for both the quark and antiquark case.} Note that one has the Born term relations
+where the upper and lower signs stand for the quark and antiquark case, respectively.\footnote {The signs of $H_F^{1,2\,\ell_2}$ differ from those in Ref.~\cite{Groote:2008ux} because, contrary to~\cite{Groote:2008ux}, in the present paper we are always referring to the same polar angle in Eq.~(\ref{sigma1}) for both the quark and antiquark case.} Note that one has the Born-term relations

-These relations can be seen to arise from angular momentum conservation at the Born term level where the produced quark and antiquark are in a back-to-back configuration.
+These relations can be seen to arise from angular momentum conservation at the Born-term level where the produced quark and antiquark are in a back-to-back configuration.
 The easiest way to see this is by noting that at the Born level one has $H_{U,F}(\uparrow\uparrow)=H_{U,F}(\downarrow\downarrow)=0$ and $H_L(\uparrow\downarrow)=H_L(\downarrow\uparrow)=0$ from angular momentum conservation.
-The above Born term relations then follow from inserting the above zero entries into Eqs.~(\ref{uparrow1}) (with $\sigma_\alpha$ replaced by $H_\alpha$).
+The above Born-term relations then follow from inserting the above zero entries into Eqs.~(\ref{uparrow1}) (with $\sigma_\alpha$ replaced by $H_\alpha$).
 It is quite clear that the relations Eq.~(\ref{born1}) no longer hold true at $O(\alpha_s)$ in general since the quark and antiquark are no longer back-to-back due to additional gluon emission.